Why do I need prior authorization for a prescription drug?

 Who is this for?

-This information explains what it means if your doctor has prescribed a medication that requires prior authorization.
+This information explains what it means if your doctor has prescribed a medication that needs prior authorization.

-There are hundreds of different medications, with more becoming available every day.
-One way Blue Cross Blue Shield of Michigan and Blue Care Network make sure you get the safest, most effective and reasonably-priced prescription drug is by using programs like prior authorization.
+There are hundreds of different medications with more becoming available every day.
+Blue Cross Blue Shield of Michigan and Blue Care Network use prior authorization to make sure you get the right medication.

 What is prior authorization?

-It means we need to review a medication before your plan will cover it.
-We want to know it’s the right medication for the right situation.
+This means we need to review a medication before your plan will cover it.
+We want to know if it’s the right medication for the right situation.

-If you don’t get prior authorization, a medication may cost you more, or it may not be covered at all.
+If you don’t get prior authorization, a medication may cost you more, or we may not cover it.

 What kinds of drugs need prior authorization?

 - Drugs that are harmful when combined with other drugs

-- Drugs that should be used only for certain health conditions
+- Drugs that you should use only for certain health conditions

 - Drugs that are often misused or abused

-- Drugs that are prescribed when less expensive drugs might work better
+- Drugs that a doctor prescribes when less expensive drugs might work better

 How do I find out if my medication needs prior authorization?